Test reports and artifacts

 #### Custom properties

 You can add custom metadata to your JUnit report using the `properties` field in your Flow header.
-This is only possible in your Flow YAML file.
+These properties appear as `<property>` child elements on the `<testcase>` in the XML output.

 ```yaml